 IF I HAVE TO.

-I missed so much school during third grade that I almost had to repeat a grade because I was so frightened of her.
+I missed so much school during third grade that I almost had to repeat it because I was so frightened of her.
+I vomited every morning, and if I didn’t, I’d vomit at school and end up in the nurses’ office.

 See?
 PRISON.
 I mean, just look:

+Except for me.
 I look like I am in fifth grade here.
+I am actually in seventh grade.
+I feel like third grade stunted my growth.

-I remember I was wearing white pants and an Esprit sweatshirt when I “became a woman” in the prison bathroom.
+The next stop on our tour was the classroom where I got my first period!
+I remember wearing white pants and a Esprit sweatshirt when I “became a woman” in the prison bathroom.

 That sounds dirtier than what I wanted it to.